 You can search English lists online but do not assume that if you can't find it there the building is not listed.
 Some can be quite tricky to locate.
 You can also see lists and obtain copies of individual entries at your local council planning department, county council offices and most local reference libraries.
 A complete set of lists for England is available for inspection at the National Monuments Record, Kemble Drive, Swindon SN2 2GZ.

 The list of listed buildings in Wales is held by Cadw, Plas Carew, Unit 5/7, Cefn Coed, Cardiff CF15 7QQ.Telephone: 01443 33 6000, and the RCAHMW, Crown Buildings, Plas Crug, Aberystwyth, Ceredigion SY23 1NJ.

 How can I get a building listed?

-Before you start, you should refer to English Heritage's Principles of Selection for Designating Buildings which describes twenty broad categories ranging from Agriculture to the Utilities.
+Before you start, you should refer to Historic England's Principles of Selection for Designating Buildings and building type Listing Selection Guides - which describes twenty broad categories ranging from Agriculture to the Utilities.
 These include historical overviews and special considerations for listing, plus select bibliographies.
 It will greatly increase your chances of success if you can show how the building you seek to protect fits the selection criteria.